-When individuals do near-work activity, eyes converge, constrict and accommodate.
+When a young individual does near work activity our eyes converge, constrict and accommodate.
 Accommodation is the ability of the ciliary body to contract and cause the lens to change shape by getting thicker.
 The elasticity of the ciliary body and lens are very efficient at a young age but as we age, the lens becomes stiffer and the ability to accommodate is diminished.
 This not only makes focusing on near objects more difficult, but it increases the adjustment time for focusing from distant objects to near ones.

-The flexibility of the lens begins to decrease as a patient gets older and their ability to accommodate diminishes.
-The age when presbyopia usually begins to interfere with near vision is in the early 40s.
+The flexibility of the lens begins to decrease, as a patient gets older and their ability accommodate diminishes.
+The age when presbyopia usually begins to interfere with near vision is in the early 40′s.
 Presbyopia affects everyone and there is no way to prevent it, just to correct it with multi-focal lenses.

 Presbyopia is a condition that gradually changes with age.
 As years go on the loss of accommodation increases and the need to update the prescription is required in order to have clear vision.